 Once you have removed the visible contaminants from your instruments, its time to sterilise them using an autoclave.
 The sterilisation requirements vary across the different regions so be sure that you’re informed on the correct standards required in your region.

-The lubrication of hinges on your Podiatry clippers, scissors and other instruments should not be completed routinely.
-The ‘stiffness’ or ‘stickyness’ felt in hinges of instruments may be a result of inadequate cleaning or drying before sterilising.
+The lubrication of hinges on your Podiatry clippers, scissors and other instruments should not need to be completed routinely.
+The ‘stiffness’ or ‘stickyness’ felt in hinges of instruments may be a result of inadequate cleaning or drying before sterilising, improper cleaning techniques or poor quality cleaning solutions.
 Another cause of damage may be an ineffective drying cycle in your steam style autoclave.